Rome Point Seals

 · There are a number of factors that affect the daily tide cycle, including wind speed, wind direction, and the current phase of the moon.
 Seals will usually begin to haul out from 2 to 4 hours before low tide at Wickford; on any specific day the seal's arrival time is correlated to the weather and tide conditions on that day.
 The seals tend to haul out earlier in the ebb tide when the extent of the tide change is greatest (tide especially low) and the wind is calm.
 If they are not disturbed, seals will sometimes remain in the area resting on the rocks for up to 3 hours after low tide.

 · The greatest number of seals are usually present on the rocks from one hour preceding low tide until one hour after low tide.
 However, on nice days human disturbance can spoil an otherwise well-timed seal walk at low tide.
-Plan to arrive at the Rome Point haul-out site 2 to 3 hours before low tide, especially on relatively warm, calm Spring weekends when the seals are most likely to be spooked by watercraft.
+Plan to arrive at the Rome Point haul-out site 2 to 3 hours before low tide, especially on warm, calm Spring weekends when the seals are most likely to be spooked by watercraft.

 · The seals are often most active and interesting when they are approaching the haul-out rocks for their rest break.
 They can frequently be observed leaping and splashing; Harbor seals hauling out on the rocks and settling in to rest is both amusing and awe-inspiring to observe.
 Whenever I can, I time my seal walks to coincide with the haul-out arrival time, on the average about 3 hours before low tide.